Solve the annoying problem of getting no sound out of your Bluetooth headphones even when it’s connected

 - Click on Sound, Video, and Game Controllers.

-- Select High-definition Audio Device from the list and double-click on it.
+- Select your Bluetooth headphones’ name from the list and right-click on it.

 Turn up your media volume

 Sometimes, all it takes is a simple flick of the volume rocker to get your Bluetooth headphones pumping out sound again.
-Here are the steps to turn up the volume up or down on your Android smartphone.
+Here are two different ways to adjust your phone’s volume on Android:

-- Press the +Volume button on your smartphone.
+- Press the volume-up button on the side of your device.
 This should immediately raise the volume of your Bluetooth headphones.

-- Alternatively, you can go to Settings then move the slider for Media Volume to the right to turn up the sound.
+- Alternatively, you can go to Settings > Sound and Vibration, then move the slider for Media Volume to the right to turn up the sound.

 Enable media audio

-- With your Bluetooth headphones connected, go to Settings, and click Bluetooth.
+- With your Bluetooth headphones connected, go to Settings, and tap Bluetooth.

 - Select your Bluetooth headphones from the list.

-Check Paired Devices in Android - On the next screen, make sure that Media Audio is turned ON.
+- On the next screen, make sure that Media Audio is On.

 Disable nearby device scanning

-This feature is used for improving GPS accuracy by allowing apps and services to scan for Bluetooth devices at any time even when Bluetooth is disabled.
+Nearby device scanning improves GPS accuracy by allowing apps and services to scan for Bluetooth devices at any time, even when Bluetooth is disabled.

-When this feature is turned on, it could make your Android phone continuously scan for nearby Bluetooth devices.
+When it’s on, your phone continuously scans for other nearby devices.
 This may cause your current Bluetooth headphones connection to drop, potentially cutting off any audio you were listening to.

-As a bonus, turning this feature off reduces battery consumption, too.
-Here’s how to disable it in your Android smartphone.
+As a bonus, turning this feature off also reduces battery consumption.
+Here’s how to disable the nearby device scanning on your Android device:

 - Go to Settings, and click ‘Location’.